Table of Contents

 - Missed Appointment

-- Communicating & Negotiating—Your lawyer coordinates with your healthcare providers to obtain detailed information about your condition.
+- Communicating & Negotiating — Your lawyer coordinates with your healthcare providers to obtain detailed information about your condition.
 They will deal with the insurance companies to advocate for your claim’s proper evaluation.

-Workers Compensation Vs. Personal Injury Claims
+Workers’ Compensation Vs. Personal Injury Claims

 You might wonder whether you should file a workers’ compensation or personal injury claim if you have been injured at work.
 While both types of claims are related, they have significant differences.
-Getting compensation for your injuries requires understanding these differences.
+Pursuing compensation for your injuries requires understanding these differences.

 What Are Workers’ Compensation Claims?

-- Head injury after getting struck by a falling package at an Amazon warehouse
+- Head injury after getting struck by a falling package at an Amazon warehouse.

 - Malfunctioning equipment, such as cranes, forklifts, ovens, elevators, heavy machinery, etc.

-- Spinal cord injuries and paralysis due to falling from heights
+- Spinal cord injuries and paralysis due to falling from heights.

-- Burns and electrocution from workplace hazards
+- Burns and electrocution from workplace hazards.

 Workplace violence may also be included, and employment lawyers can handle such cases.